Note: These rules are updated according to Prospectus 2014

 17.8 Credit earned for a course shall laps on the expiry of five years for regular student and seven years for part time student from the end of the semester in which the course was qualified.
 The Advanced Studies and Research Board may revalidate the lapsed courses for special reasons to be recorded.

-Explanation: Deficiency course once qualified will not lapse and shall not be called in question again and need not to be revalidated.
+Explanation: Deficiency course once qualified will not lapse and shall not to be called in question again and need not to be revalidated.

 17.9 No course shall carry more than 4 credit hours.